David M. Beckman

 CPA, CFF, CFE

-David M. Beckman, CPA, CFF, CFE, is a Director in Anchin’s Litigation, Forensic and Valuation Services Group with more than 20 years of experience.
+David M. Beckman, CPA, CFF, CFE, is a partner in Anchin’s Litigation, Forensic and Valuation Services Group with more than 20 years of experience.
 A forensic accounting professional with strong technical and investigative skills, he has broad experience in advising and consulting on the application of accounting and auditing standards, investigating accountants’ malpractice, identifying and analyzing fraudulent financial reporting, analyzing contract and shareholder disputes, performing forensic investigations, and analyzing and quantifying economic damages in commercial and employment disputes.
 He has been qualified as an expert in New York State Supreme Court.

 Adept in various stages of the litigation process, Mr. Beckman works on an array of complex litigation matters ― consulting on overall case strategy; advising on pleadings; preparing document requests; researching and analyzing generally accepted accounting principles (GAAP) and generally accepted auditing standards (GAAS); assisting with witness depositions and interviews; writing reports; preparing for and attending trial; and preparing trial demonstratives and exhibits.
 His work encompasses civil and criminal matters, arbitrations, mediations, and matters involving the SEC and other government agencies.